 Masil ALLMASIL Vegan 9 Protein Silk Essence Sweet Love

-A vegan leave-in conditioner that contains exfoliants.
+A leave-in conditioner with 64 ingredients, including exfoliants.

 Overview